 Celebrate bright colors and vintage-inspired patterns for outdoor dining ideas full of summer cheer.
 Layer up soft textiles and embrace the clash of jewel-like hues.
 Try throwing an intricate runner over a lacy table cloth, providing mismatched cotton napkins, and scattering plush cushions over your chairs.

-Complete the riot of color with a jumble of pretty tableware – mix modern designs with thrift store finds for a unique look.
+Complete the riot of color with a jumble of pretty outdoor dinnerware – mix modern designs with thrift store finds for a unique look.
 Of course, you'll want to add plenty of fresh blooms to your outdoor dining ideas too – take a look at our best cutting garden flowers guide for tips.

 2. Pep up your outdoor dining ideas with vibrant glassware